timxop-dotcom/BulwarksHaunt-ES/README.md

 Adds an alternate ending.
 To reach it, find the Crystalline Blade on Sky Meadow and bring it to the Obelisk.
 Note: the ending is not quick and *will* take some time to complete!
-Created in 4 days by TheMysticSword (TheMysticSword#9770 on Discord) for the Halloween Modjam 2022, entirely without the use of Thunderkit as an experiment.
+Version 1.0.0 was created in 4 days by TheMysticSword (TheMysticSword#9770 on Discord) for the Halloween Modjam 2022, entirely without the use of Thunderkit as an experiment.

 ![Bulwark's Grave](https://i.imgur.com/dwe6CVo.png)